SlimmithJimmith/Aibodes/README.md

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Proprietary License - see the [LICENSE](LICENSE) file for details.

+**⚠️ IMPORTANT:** This software is proprietary and confidential to Aibodes.
+Unauthorized use, copying, modification, or distribution is strictly prohibited.

 ## Acknowledgments 🙏